drprojects/nora/README.md

 A Notion template to help you keep track of the papers you read 📜, their authors 👤, your notes 📝, and more 🔥

+**_If you ❤️ or simply use this project, don't forget to give the repository a ⭐, it means a lot to us !_**
 </div>

 <br>